h1

 HONORS AND AWARDS

-2006 – Fourth International Award in Palaeontology Research, Fundación Conjunto Paleontológico de Teruel – Dinópolis, Spain.
+2006 – Fourth International Award in Palaeontology Research, Fundación Conjunto Paleontológico de Teruel – Dinópolis, Spain

-2005 – George D. Louderback Award, UC Museum of Paleontology, Berkeley.
+2005 – George D. Louderback Award, UC Museum of Paleontology, Berkeley

-2004 – Teaching Effectiveness Award, University of California, Berkeley.
+2004 – Teaching Effectiveness Award, University of California, Berkeley

-2004 – Outstanding Graduate Student Instructor, UC Berkeley Dept. of Integrative Biology.
+2004 – Outstanding Graduate Student Instructor, UC Berkeley Dept. of Integrative Biology

-2004 – First Place, University of Oklahoma Graduate College Student Poster Session.
+2004 – First Place, University of Oklahoma Graduate College Student Poster Session

-DOCUMENTARY APPEARANCES
+DOCUMENTARY AND PODCAST APPEARANCES

 October 17, 2011 – “Weird or What: Monsters.”
 History Channel Canada.